Nishitha1509/miniproject/README.md

 https://user-images.githubusercontent.com/62429166/109487516-4d02f300-7aaa-11eb-9aeb-9414a556f5c4.mp4

 <h2>About</h2>
-LessonBlockis an educational website for learning web technologies online like HTML,CSS and JS.Content includes tutorials, references, examples, exercises and online compiler which anybody can access.By using the online compiler embedded in the website anybody can edit and execute the code.Website also provides certification with graded quizzes when authenticated.Using Data
+LessonBlock is an educational website for learning web technologies online like HTML,CSS and JS.Content includes tutorials, references, examples, exercises and online compiler which anybody can access.By using the online compiler embedded in the website anybody can edit and execute the code.Website also provides certification with graded quizzes when authenticated.Using Data